Nizam Razak

-Mohd Nizam Abdul Razak (محمد نظام عبدالرازق; born 14 August 1983) is a Malaysian animator.
+Mohd Nizam Abdul Razak is a Malaysian animator.
 He is best known as the creator and director of Malaysian animated series, BoBoiBoy and its franchise.
 He is one of the co-founders and Managing Director of Animonsta Studios, which is based in Cyberjaya.
 He is a graduate of Multimedia University, majoring in Film and Animation.

 Career

-2005–2009: Misi: Mustahak and early career with Les' Copaque
+2005–2009: Misi Mustahak and early career with Les' Copaque

-On his final year project, Nizam, along with his close friends, Usamah Zaid Yasin, Safwan Karim and Nazrul Hadi Nazlan created Misi: Mustahak, a short film about three old folks role-playing as spies.
+On his final year project, Nizam, along with his close friends, Usamah Zaid Yasin, Safwan Karim and Nazrul Hadi Nazlan created Misi Mustahak, a short film about three old folks role-playing as spies.
 Nizam revealed that their project was tremendously well-received by their classmates.

 After graduating from Multimedia University, Nizam's talent was recognized by Burhanuddin Md Radzi who previously worked at oil rig.
 Together, Burhanuddin with his wife, Ainon Ariff established Les' Copaque Production (named after a Malay phrase, Last Kopek) together with Usamah and himself with Safwan and Nazrul joined the studio later on.
 He later took his role as the director of Upin & Ipin series.

 After three seasons, Nizam directed Malaysia's first 3D animated film, Geng: The Adventure Begins and co-written the story with Anas Abdul Aziz and Ainon Ariff.
 The film receives positive reviews and also receives Special Jury Award in Malaysia Film Festival.